BetonQuest/BetonQuest/documentation/Participate/SetupIDE.md

         Then you get a detailed description, what is wrong.
         If you still don't know how to solve it, ask the developers on Discord for help with PMD.
     === "SpotBugs"
-        **<a href="https://spotbugs.readthedocs.io/en/stable/bugDescriptions.html" target="_blank">SpotBugs Page</a><br><br>**
+        Visit the <a href="https://spotbugs.readthedocs.io/en/stable/index.html" target="_blank">**SpotBugs Page**</a> for general info.
+        <br><br>
-        SpotBugs searches for some more problems, the most of them are potential bugs.
-You notice SpotBugs by a message like this:
+        SpotBugs searches for additional problems, most of them are potential bugs.
+SpotBugs' errors look like this:
         ````
         Failed to execute goal com.github.spotbugs:spotbugs-maven-plugin:4.2.2:check (default) on project betonquest: failed with 1 bugs and 0 errors
         ````
-        If you have this message you also have messages, that looks like this:
+        If your log contains such a message, it will also contain another message that looks like this:
         ````
         [ERROR] Medium: Null passed for non-null parameter of org.betonquest.betonquest.utils.PlayerConverter.getPlayer(String) in org.betonquest.betonquest.BetonQuest.condition(String, ConditionID) [org.betonquest.betonquest.BetonQuest, org.betonquest.betonquest.BetonQuest] Method invoked at BetonQuest.java:[line 349]Known null at BetonQuest.java:[line 344] NP_NULL_PARAM_DEREF
         ````
-        SpotBugs errors are a little more complicated to read, but you find e.g. `NP_NULL_PARAM_DEREF` at the end of the line, and you can search on the
+        SpotBugs errors are a little bit complicated to read, but if you find e.g. `NP_NULL_PARAM_DEREF` at the end of the line you can simply search it on the
-        <a href="https://spotbugs.readthedocs.io/en/stable/bugDescriptions.html#" target="_blank">SpotBugs</a> page for it.
+        <a href="https://spotbugs.readthedocs.io/en/stable/bugDescriptions.html" target="_blank">SpotBugs page</a> page.
-        If you have problems solving this issues you can ask on your Discord for help with SpotBugs.
+        If you have problems solving these kinds of issues you can ask on our Discord for help with SpotBugs.
     === "CheckStyle"
-        **<a href="https://checkstyle.sourceforge.io/checks.html" target="_blank">CheckStyle Page</a><br><br>**
+        Visit the <a href="https://checkstyle.sourceforge.io/checks.html" target="_blank">**CheckStyle Page**</a> for general info.
+        <br><br>
         CheckStyle checks the code formatting and style.
 We have only configured two checks.
         The first check is the import order, and the second check is that you do not use star imports, excepting some junit imports.